 This research brings together two separate strands from Paul’s industry background:

 • 10 years as an electronics/embedded software R&D engineer in the defence industry leading a team specialising in deterministic network communications.

 • 20 years as an audio engineer with a technical specialist role leading him to support studio and live projects by major artists.

 Since joining Edinburgh Napier University in 2001 Paul has maintained his music industry links and provides project support and consultancy.
 He is currently under NDA with audio companies AVID, Audinate and Focusrite.
 He was recently invited to join the UK5G Creative Industries Working Group.

 Paul has presented in person, and virtually, at conferences in the UK, Europe and USA on the subject of networked real-time rehearsal, teaching and performance over distance.

-He has extensive experience across emerging, experiential and immersive technologies across the XR landscape‐ Virtual Reality (VR), Augmented Reality (AR) and Mixed Reality (MR), Artificial Intelligence (AI).
-Allowing unique insight into both the production & business use for the technology.
+He has extensive experience across emerging, experiential and immersive technologies.
+Working across the XR and real-time landscape; Virtual Reality (VR), Augmented Reality (AR) and Mixed Reality (MR), Intelligence (AI/ML) and Fifth Generation Connectivity (5G).

 Rory has a proven track record and unique insight into the delivery of and business use for experience-led technology.

 Steve Jelley is an award-winning producer and creative entrepreneur with 20 years of experience in content production, distribution and technology innovation.
 He is co-founder and joint managing director of immersive content studio Hammerhead, and of Dimension, one of the world’s most advanced volumetric & 3D capture studios.
 As a producer, his passion is for immersive storytelling and performance, and he is currently working on a slate of dramas and immersive experiences for broadcasters, brands and entertainment studios worldwide.